Machine learning augmented diagnostic testing to identify sources of variability in test performance

-Models like HGBT require a number of ``hyperparameters'' to be tuned, which change the constraints on model structure and complexity.
-In our model we tune the ``max leaf nodes'', which affects the complexity of decision trees computed, and ``learning rate'', which alters the weighting of successive decision trees to balance computation time and overfitting.
-We used a random search with 100 samples over learning rates between $0.01$ to $1.0$ and max leaf nodes between $2$ and $2000$.
+The training of a HGBT model requires a number of ``hyperparameters'' to be tuned, which change the constraints on model structure and complexity.
+In our model we tune the ``max leaf nodes'' and ``max depth'', which affects the complexity of decision trees computed, and ``learning rate'', which alters the weighting of successive decision trees to balance computation time and reduce overfitting.
+We used a random search with 200 samples over the parameter space of ``learning rates'' between $0.01$ and $1.0$, ``max leaf'' nodes between $2$ and $150$, and ``max depths'' between $3$ and $25$.
 Other hyperparameters are as the default in the implementation.

-Cross-validation is used to mitigate model overfitting by fitting hyperparameters and training the model over different permutations of the train/test split of the dataset.
-Here we use 10-fold cross-validation, meaning the 20\% sample of the dataset reserved for testing is randomly chosen with 10 different permutations per fit.
-Thus, in combination with the random-sampled hyperparameters fitting, we take 1000 samples to train the model, choosing the best performance over the reserved test set.
+As the features are time-variant in nature we use Temporal Cross-validation to fit hyperparameters.
+Temporal cross-validation always uses the most recent data as the validation set, ensuring the validation set is always future data with respect to the training set, thus the length of the dataset increases in each successive fold.
+Here we use five temporal splits, meaning five different lengths of data, always keeping the final portion as the test set.
+Thus, in combination with the random-sampled hyperparameter fitting, we take 1000 samples to train the model, choosing the best performance over the reserved (post 2020) test set.
+Performance is measured using the area under the receiver operating characteristic curve (AUROC).
+The final model has a ``learning rate'' of $0.06$, a ``max leaf nodes'' of 120, and a ``max depth'' of 16.

 The trained model takes each of the risk features as input and returns the predicted probability of a confirmed breakdown.
 To make a binary classification, a decision threshold is taken on the returned probability.
 The choice of this decision threshold allows the tuning of the balance between sensitivity and specificity.